arungudelli/angularjswiki/content/en/angular/how-to-get-current-route-in-angular/index.md

 Steps to get current route in Angular.

 1. Import Router,NavigationEnd from '@angular/router' and in the constructor.
-2. Subscribe to the `NavigationEnd` event of the route.
+2. Subscribe to the `NavigationEnd` event of the router.
-3. Get the current route url by accessing NavigationEnd url property.
+3. Get the current route url by accessing NavigationEnd's url property.

 Now we will take an example and understand it further.